-The macular edema ayurvedic treatment starts with locating the ayurvedic cause of this disease.
-The impact of macular edema lies at the central part of the retina, which is also termed as macula.
-The only good thing about this eye disorder is that it does not generate any kind of pain to the patients.
-This disorder is caused due to the aggravation of vatta dosha.
+The natural treatment for macular edema starts with locating the ayurvedic cause of this disease.
+The impact of macular edema lies in the central part of the retina, which is also termed as the macula.
+The only good thing about this eye disorder is that it does not generate any kind of a pain to the patients.
+This disorder is caused due to the aggravation of Vata dosha.

-If you are looking for the treatment of Macular Edema then the macular edema treatment in India is worth recommendation.
-There are several reasons due to which you can simply give it precedence to Ayurveda in contrast of allopathic treatment.
-The allopathic treatment will include the anti-angiogenic procedures and lasik therapy, but the macular edema ayurvedic treatment will only include the herbal medicines and therapies to cure this disorder.
-All you are required to do is make a visit to a dependable natural eye treatment center that specializes in the treatment of Macular Edema and other eye diseases that will ensure the best Macular Edema treatment that you could ever imagine.
-Various ayurvedic medicines are also used to curb the macular edema are triphala guggulu, ashwagandha, giloy, amalaki and brahmi.
+If you are looking for the natural treatment for Macular Edema then the macular edema treatment in India is worth recommendation.
+There are several reasons due to which you can simply give it a precedence to Ayurveda in contrast to allopathic treatment.
+The allopathic treatment will include the anti-angiogenic procedures and Lasik therapy, but the macular edema ayurvedic treatment will only include the herbal medicines and therapies to cure this disorder.
+All you are required to do is make a visit to a dependable natural eye treatment center that specializes in the treatment of Macular Edema and other eye diseases that will ensure the best natural Macular Edema treatment that you could ever imagine.
+Various ayurvedic medicines are also used to curb the macular edema are Triphala Guggulu, Ashwagandha, Giloy, Amalaki and Brahmi.
 Various therapies included under macular edema ayurvedic treatment are as follows:

 - Netra Basti - This therapy is one of the best macular edema ayurvedic treatment, used to reduce eye strain and stress.
 The eyes are bathed to remove any congested secretion.
 A dough dam is built up around the eye and a warm medicated ghee is slowly poured into the dam, bringing peace and nourishment to the eyes.

-- Netra Tarpana - Netra Tarpana is used as macular edema ayurvedic treatment as both preventive and corrective treatment for maintaining the ordinary solid state of eyes.
-A mixture made by gram flour is pasted around both the eyes, and drug is poured onto it such that the drug does not spill from the batter which is set around the eyes.
+- Netra Tarpana - Netra Tarpana is used as macular edema ayurvedic treatment as both preventive and corrective treatment for maintaining the ordinary solid-state of eyes.
+A mixture made by gram flour is pasted around both the eyes and drugs are poured onto it such that the drug does not spill from the batter which is set around the eyes.

 Your doctor will diagnose the macular edema by testing from the back of your eyes, where your retina and macula are located.
 This will be followed by various tests like: